Renting in Mississauga

-Tenants renting in Mississauga do not pay any fees to Amit's brokerage.
+Tenants do not pay any fees to our brokerage.
 Landlords are charged a renting fee instead.
 On a one year lease, a standard commission of one month rent plus HST applies.
 The tenant pays to the listing brokerage first and last month's rent in advance.
 After deducting the one month rent and taxes, the balance is paid to the landlord.
-Amit will also request tenants renting in Mississauga, on behalf of landlords, to provide post dated cheques for the balance term of lease.
+We will also request tenants, on behalf of landlords, to provide post dated cheques for the balance term of lease.

-Amit maintains an active database of prospective tenants.
+We maintain an active database of prospective tenants.
 These tenants are pre-screened and get the first hand opportunity to lease his landlord clients' properties.
-Amit will also list the property on MLS Listing Service and other websites.
+Team Kalia will list your property on the MLS Listing Service and other websites.
 The above mentioned fee is an all inclusive; no frills fee, that includes marketing the property, arranging showings, pre-qualifying tenants, making an offer to lease, paying tenant brokerage's commission and arranging landlord/ tenant interview, if need be.

 What are the contract terms for homes or condos on rent in Mississauga?

-The lease contract is made to protect both the landlords and the tenants in accordance with the laws of Ontario.
-They include issue like who pays for utilities, who takes care of repairs and maintenance, tenants' compliance with bylaws of condominium buildings, insurance of unit and tenants' contents, smoking and pet policy, showing of property to prospective tenants/ buyers nearing end of lease term, rent increase as per rent increase guidelines of Ontario Province etc.
+A lease agreement (review Ontario's Residential Tenancy Agreement) is signed to help protect both; landlords and tenants, in accordance with the Residential Tenancies Act of Ontario.
+The Lease Agreement includes rent amount, lease term, deposit and other rental conditions such as: who pays for utilities, who takes care of repairs and maintenance, tenants' compliance with by-laws of condominium buildings, insurance of unit and tenants' contents, smoking and pet policy, showing of property to prospective tenants/ buyers nearing end of lease term, rent increase as per rent increase guidelines of Ontario Province etc.

-Landlords can evict a tenant renting in Mississauga for non payment of rent at any time.
+Landlords can evict a tenant for non-payment of rent at any time.
 Landlords can also evict tenants at the end of their lease term if the landlord wants sell the place, or want the place for their own or his/her immediate family or someone who will provide care services to the landlord or a member of the landlord's immediate family, if the person who will be receiving the care services lives in the same building or complex.

-If you meet all the above criteria, buying a property in Mississauga might make more sense than to rent a home or condo in Mississauga.
-Read about more about Renting vs. Buying in Mississauga and consult Amit to make the process easier for you.
+If you meet all the above criteria, buying a property might make more sense than to rent a home or condo.
+Learn about renting vs. buying and consult with Team Kalia to make the process easier for you.